Jeff Bezos hired her on the spot just for her answer to these 2 questions

 “I had no company connections, no computer science degrees, and absolutely no experience working for a CEO,” he told CNBC Make It.

-After a long process of interviews that lasted most of the day with all the main assistants, one of them even in an office whose only light was the codes of a monitor, Hiatt returned home and did not receive any communication for a few months.
+After a long process of interviews that lasted almost all day with all the main assistants, one of them even in an office whose only light was the codes of a monitor, Hiatt returned home and did not receive any communication for a few months.

 The surprise came after several months of waiting